h-urena/aws-certified-cloud-practitioner/Section #2 - IAM.md

 </ul>

 <h3>IAM Conditions</h3>
-<p>Specific set of conditions that can be applied for policies.
+<p>Specific set of conditions that can be applied to policies.
 Types:</p>
 <ul>
     <li>aws:SourceIp: restrict clients' ip addresses where an API call is being made from</li>
     <li>aws:RequestedRegion: prevent a region from receiving API calls</li>